deepak-terse/jarvis/README.md

 ## Troubleshooting

-If the daemon isn't running as expected:
+If JARVIS isn't working as expected:
-1. Check the error logs at `/tmp/jarvis.err`
+1. Check the error logs at `/logs/jarvis.err`
+2. Verify your microphone is properly connected and has necessary permissions
+3. Ensure all dependencies are installed correctly
-2. Verify the Python script path in the plist file matches your actual script location
+4. Check if the Python script path in the plist file matches your actual script location
-3. Confirm the Python interpreter path is correct (verify with `which python3`)
+5. Confirm the Python interpreter path is correct (verify with `which python3`)
-4. Ensure you have write permissions to the `/tmp` directory
+6. Ensure you have write permissions to the `/tmp` directory

 ## Running the app